-This new chipset will be built from Taiwanese supplier ASE Technology.
-On its website, ASE Technology confirmed that its double-sided technology will allow for module miniaturization.
+This new chipset will be built by Taiwanese supplier ASE Technology.
+On its website, ASE Technology confirmed that its double-sided technology would allow for module miniaturization.

 Based on previous reports, Apple Watch Series 7 models are expected to debut later this year, with Bloomberg’s Mark Gurman claiming that Apple has tested thinner display bezels.

-In addition, Apple was planning to add a body temperature sensor to this year’s Apple Watch, however, sources suggest that may not arrive until the Apple Watch Series 8 in 2022.
+In addition, Apple was planning to add a body temperature sensor to this year’s Apple Watch.
+However, sources suggest that it may not arrive until the Apple Watch Series 8 in 2022.